 Missouri: Carolyn’s Country Cousins Pumpkin Patch in Liberty

-This spot 20 minutes outside Kansas City boasts a sparkling new full-size carousel and an adorable railroad where a bright-red 1863 replica engine sweeps visitors under a tunnel and over half a mile of hand-laid track.
-Animals abound, too, with pig races(!), and pet-able bunnies and goats.
+Carolyn’s Pumpkin Patch sits 20 minutes outside Kansas City.
+It’s a magical place with a corn maze, a sparkling new full-size carousel, and an adorable railroad where a bright-red 1863 replica engine sweeps visitors under a tunnel and over half a mile of hand-laid track.
+Animals abound, too, with pig races, and cute bunnies and goats.

 Nebraska: Skinny Bones Pumpkin Patch in Blair

-This family-run spot has everything you could possibly want in an activity-packed, family-friendly pumpkin patch: Tower slides, Nerf gun “war zone,” petting zoo, a corn pool to wade and “splash” in, and even reservable bonfire areas.
+This family-run pumpkin patch Skinny Bones has everything you could possibly want in an activity-packed, family-friendly pumpkin patch: Tower slides, Nerf gun “war zone,” cute farm animals in a petting zoo, a corn pool to wade and “splash” in, and even reservable bonfire areas.

 Nevada: McKee Ranch Foundation in Las Vegas

+When you think of Las Vegas you probably think of neon lights and casinos but it’s also a great place to buy a pumpkin.
 All the donations earned at the McKee Ranch Foundation’s Pumpkin Patch—long a favorite destination among locals—go toward helping keep the ranch free during the rest of the year.
-A suggested $20-per-family donation not only gets you admission to the patch, but also a pumpkin, and a bunch of carrots to feed the pigs, horses, and donkeys!
+Although details haven’t been announced for this year yet, in previous years a suggested $20-per-family charitable donation not only gets you admission to the patch, but also a pumpkin, and a bunch of carrots to feed the pigs, horses, and donkeys!